-Sterling also played professional baseball for five seasons in Gulfport, Mississippi; Mobile, Alabama; McKeesport, Pennsylvania; Saginaw, Michigan; Toledo, Ohio; and two seasons in Duluth, Minnesota.
+Sterling also played professional baseball for five seasons in Gulfport, Mississippi; Mobile, Alabama; McKeesport, Pennsylvania; Saginaw, Michigan; Toledo, Ohio; and two seasons in Duluth, Minnesota.44

 A talented artist, Sterling used pen and ink to create caricatures and cartoons.
 He created and drew the "Sterling Kids" comic strip that ran in The Chicago American.
 He also earned money as an illustrator for advertising companies, newspapers, and magazines.
 Sterling once shared an art studio with painter George Ford Morris.
-He spent years painting and doing sculpture as a pastime.
+45 He spent years painting and doing sculpture as a pastime.
+46

-But acting was his first love.
+But acting was his first love and main vocation.
 Sterling performed in stock theatre companies in Chicago; Worcester, Massachusetts; Providence, Rhode Island; Buffalo, New York; Denver, Colorado; and Milwaukee, Wisconsin.
-He performed in musical comedies in New York City and "one or two seasons in burlesque," as well as vaudeville.
+He performed in musical comedies in New York City and "one or two seasons in burlesque," as well as vaudeville.47

 There were lean times in his early acting career.
 For a while, he shared a large attic in a New York City boarding house at 46th Street and Broadway with Jack Dean, Dick Bennett, Wallace Worsley, and Herman Leib.
-Sterling slept on top of a baby grand piano.
+Sterling slept on top of a baby grand piano.48

 In his vaudeville acts, Ford Sterling did comedy and singing with a partner.
 His first act was "Sterling and Woods."
 "Sterling & Derr" was another tour in which Sterling portrayed a German comedian.
-He later played a Dutchman.
+He later played a Dutchman.49

 It was his vaudeville performances that gave him his break into motion pictures.
-While looking for a comedian, Mack Sennett saw one of Sterling's performances and recruited Sterling for the Biograph comedy company to join Mabel Normand.
-This was in New York in 1912.
+While looking for a comedian, Mack Sennett saw one of Sterling's performances and recruited Sterling for the Biograph company to join Mabel Normand.
+One source states this was in New York in 1912.
 In an interview a few years later, Sterling said, "When I entered the motion picture business I sized up the situation and I knew that it was my field and that I could force my way to the top and that is why I accepted a much smaller salary to start with than I was earning on the variety stage."
+In the state of the start with than I was earning on the variety stage.